wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 == Description ==

-The **AlphaOmega Captchas & Anti-Spam Filter** plugin is an effective and simple-to-use WordPress plugin that blocks spam and filters posted user **Comments** for inappropriate content.
+The **AlphaOmega Captcha & Anti-Spam Filter** plugin is an effective and simple-to-use WordPress plugin that blocks spam and filters posted user **Comments** for inappropriate content.

 This plugin can also thwart automated attacks against your **Admin Log In** page.